WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

 ---

 ## Steps 4 - 10: Organizing Files
+Here, you're learning how to organize files into different directories using basic commands like ```mkdir``` and ```mv```.
+Organizing files is crucial for maintaining clarity and structure in your project.
+In large-scale simulations, clutter can lead to confusion, difficulty in locating files, and potential errors in execution.
+This step ensures that your working directory is clean and your files are logically organized, making it easier to manage simulations and results.

 ### 4. Let's move our current files into a new folder.
 Type: ```mkdir originalFiles```